-For loans originating prior to June, 2013, FHA allows you to drop MI once the loan balance reaches 78% of the original purchase price of the property.
-If your rate is 3.5%, you’ll reach that balance in slightly less than 10 years.
+For loans originating prior to June 2013, FHA allows you to drop MI once the loan balance reaches 78 percent of the original purchase price of the property.
+If your rate is 3.5 percent, you’ll reach that balance in slightly less than 10 years.

-You can drop the insurance as early as 60 months, however, by reducing your loan balance to 78%.
+You can drop the insurance as early as 60 months (5 years), however, by reducing your loan balance to 78 percent.
 This would mean coming up with cash.
 How much?
-If you paid $400,000 for your home and made a 3.5% down payment, you’d have to reduce the balance to $306,000.
+If you paid $400,000 for your home and made a 3.5 percent down payment, you’d have to reduce the balance to $306,000.
 If you’ve had your loan for 3 years, your balance would be $369,000.
 That means coming up with more than $60,000 cash.

-If you got your loan after June, 2013, you may still be able to get rid of your MI—but you would do so by refinancing into a conventional loan.
+If you got your loan after June 2013, you would have to refinance into a conventional mortgage and have a loan-to-value (LTV) ratio of at least 80 percent or more.
 You may discover that the rate on a new conventional loan is a bit higher than what you have now, but without the costly burden of mortgage insurance.

-- Multiply the purchase price by 78%.
-That will tell you the point at which you can drop the MI—but remember: you can’t drop it earlier than 60 months.
+Multiply the purchase price by 78 percent.
+That will tell you the point at which you can drop the MI—but remember, you can’t drop it earlier than 60 months.

-- Next, look at your most recent mortgage statement to find the loan balance.
-The difference between the 78% figure you calculated and the current balance is the amount you would reduce your balance to eliminate MI.
+Next, look at your most recent mortgage statement to find the loan balance.
+The difference between the 78 percent figure you calculated, and the current balance is the amount you would reduce your balance to eliminate MI.

-- Finally, get some idea of your home’s value.
-This will tell you whether you have enough equity to get a HELOC to pay down your mortgage to the 78% level.
-Your total financing should not exceed 80% of the current value.
+Finally, get some idea of your home’s value.
+This will tell you whether you have enough equity to get a HELOC to pay down your mortgage to the 78 percent level.
+Your total financing should not exceed 80 percent of the current value.

 If you have a loan where you can’t drop the MI, you should look into refinancing into a conventional loan.
 Although your FHA note rate may be lower than today’s conventional loans, you have to take the permanent mortgage insurance into account.
-Even if you have a note rate of 3.5%, FHA MI of 1.35% gives you an effective rate of 4.85%.
-With conventional rates well below 4% today, there is plenty of room to improve your position.
+Even if you have a note rate of 3.5 percent, FHA MI of 1.75 percent gives you an effective rate of 5.25 percent.
+With conventional rates well below 4 percent today, there is plenty of room to improve your position.

 Until very recently, there was a quirk in FHA loans that allowed lenders to collect a full month’s interest when the loan is paid—even if you pay them off on the first of the month.
 If you are refinancing into a conventional loan, plan to close at the end of the month to avoid paying this extra interest.

-If your home hasn’t appreciated enough to give you an 80% loan to value ratio, there is still hope.
-If your new loan is more than 80% of the home’s appraised value, you will have to pay private mortgage insurance (PMI).
-PMI is different in that it should be far less costly than the FHA MI you have been paying and—most important—you CAN drop PMI once you can show that the present value of your property gives you an 80% loan to value ratio.
+If your home hasn’t appreciated enough to give you an 80 percent loan to value ratio, there is still hope.
+If your new loan is more than 80 percent of the home’s appraised value, you will have to pay private mortgage insurance (PMI).
+PMI is different in that it should be far less costly than the FHA MI you have been paying, and—most important—you CAN drop PMI once you can show that the present value of your property gives you an 80 percent loan to value ratio.